codacy/docs/docs/user-guide/supported-technologies/tool-developer-guide.md

-# Tool Developer Guide
+# Tool developer guide

-Integrate an external tool on Codacy
+## Integrate an external tool on Codacy

 By creating a docker and writing code to handle the tool invocation and output, you can integrate the tool of your choice on Codacy!